 Once the parents realise their chick has gone, we don't usually see them too many times afterwards.

 How many rangers work at the Taiaroa Head albatross colony?

 There are three rangers covering a 7 day roster – Jim, Colin and Sharon.
-Lyndon who you may have seen on the web cam in the past is currently on leave, so Jim is filling in.

 It takes almost a full year from egg laying until the chick fledges so the rangers need to be around all throughout the year.

 What is involved in looking after the albatross chicks?